realiti4/pip-upgrade/README.md

 # pip-upgrade
-An easy tool for upgrading packages while not breaking dependencies
+An easy tool for upgrading all of your packages while not breaking dependencies

 ## Installation